Food and Decor for a Peter Rabbit Party

 Mini marshmallows reminded me of bunny tails, so I added a bowl of those.

-Yellow rabbit peeps stood in a planter pot with cupcake liner.
+Yellow rabbit peeps stood in a planter pot with a cupcake liner.

 Girl Scout Thin Mint Pretzels were displayed on a white dinner plate.